wp-plugins/off-page-seo/readme.txt

 = Features =
 * Rank Reporter (checks rank in SERP every 3 days)
-* Competitor Analysis (uses most popupar tools in the world)
+* Competitor Analysis (using the most popular tools in the world)
-* Social Share counter (counts how many likes, follows you have)
+* Social Share counter (counts how many Likes and Follows you have on various social networks)
-* Page and Alexa Rank Checker (every day checks if there was a change in PR or AlexaRank)
+* Page and Alexa Rank Checker (checks every day for a change in PR or Alexa Rank)
-* Backlink opportunitites (daily update backlink opportunities)
+* Backlink opportunities (daily update of backlink opportunities)
-* Guest posting (join guest posting network)
+* Guest posting (join the guest posting network)
-* Commenting opportunitites (search where you can post your comment)
+* Comment opportunities (search for where you can post your comments)
 * Knowledge Base (new articles every day)
-* Dashboard Widgets (rank reporter, backlink tools)
+* Dashboard Widgets (rank reporting and quick access to all tools plugin offers)

 = Supported languages =
-Plugin supports all languages - search results, rank reports.
+Plugin supports all languages for search results, rank reports, guest posting.

-For backlinks and commenting opportunities we currently supports languages listed bellow.
-You are most welcome to help us developing this plugin.
+For backlinks and commenting opportunities we currently support the languages listed bellow.
+You are most welcome to help us with developing this plugin.

 * English
 * Czech